richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ## Glossary

- * Code coverage: the percentage of statements executed in your tests
+ * Code coverage: the percentage of statements executed in tests
  * Continuous integration: integrate development branches continuously, monitoring their effects continously
  * FLOSS: Free/Libre and Open-Source Software: software that is free (as in speech) and open-source
  * git: version control system